Qasim-Soomro/OpenHack-25/SUBMISSION_TEMPLATE.md

 ## Problem Statement
 Explain the problem your code or model solves.
+*Note: Specific problem statements will be available in [PROBLEMS.md](./PROBLEMS.md) 15 minutes before the hackathon starts.*

 ## Solution
 Describe your approach - how your logic, algorithm, or model works.